Vivekanand-R/Industry-Outlook/README.md

 **Key Takeaways:** The total market cap is approximately $5,044.70 billion (i.e. $5.04 trillion), and the total workforce 2,335,570 (2.3 Million) employees across the industries in the above listed 33 healthcare companies.
 Just for understanding, the US stock market as a whole has a total market capitalization of around $46 trillion as of 2023.

-(Edit 1) **Market Opportunities and Growth**: This list includes a diverse range of companies, with some focusing on medical equipment and others specializing in pharmaceuticals.
-Each of these companies is thriving in its respective field, utilizing its unique strengths to foster growth and drive innovation.
+**Market Opportunities and Growth**: This list includes a diverse range of companies, with some focusing on medical equipment and others specializing in pharmaceuticals.
+Each of these companies is thriving in its respective field, utilizing its unique strengths to foster growth and drive market growth.

 **2. Equities Market Insights:**